shkendi/dinspiration-backend/README.md

 ## Timeframe & Working Team

-* This was a group project.
-The team consisted of myself, Jane and Shkendi.
-I took the lead on the coding, while Jane was active on the planning and project management side and Shkendi contributed some interesting ideas.
+* We agreed that Pam would take the lead on the user flow, Jane on the foods, and me on the recipes (which we called “inspirations”).
+We all contributed to the planning with ideas and logic and agreed that Jane would configure it using Figma.
+Planning was done mainly on the first day, added a few more details the day after, and then we jumped straight into the coding stage.
+We used Figma to create a mock-up of how the app would function.
+We worked up a flow, as follows:

 * The main project was completed over 10 days, but I have since made some additions and modifications.